Mr Methane throughout the ages

 Mr. Methane is invited to appear on the Christmas edition of Late Night Live a Meridian TV broadcast from Southampton.
 Late Night live has pulled out all the plugs to kick off the Christmas season with a star studded show hosted by Mariella Frostrup and former BBC Blue Peter presenter John Leslie.
 Besides Mr. Methane the shows other guests include the real Mr. Blobby, comedian Charlie Chuck, presenter Dickie - World of Sport - Davies, actor Ian – Don’t Tell Him Pike – Lavender and another ex Blue Peter presenter John – Get Down Shep – Noakes.
 Regional television has never been so good for ITV viewers in South & South East England; the festive fayre on offer is simply stunning.
 After the show Mr. Methane gives Charlie Chuck a lift back to Rugby railway station where Charlie has left his car.

-Victoria Martinez Atorrasagasti from the artistic contracting dept - international division – Antenna 3 TV, Spain, says she has got a busy few days ahead of her.
+Victoria Martinez Atorrasagasti from the artistic contracting dept - international division – Antenna 3 TV, Spain is meeting and greeting acts for the TV show Alfonso Arús.
+She tells Mr Methane that she has a busy few days ahead of her.
 Today she has just dropped Tom Jones off at Barcelona airport departures and is picking up Mr. Methane from arrivals, chaperoning him all day at the studio until tomorrow when she is up early to take Mr. Methane back to Barcelona Airport departures before shooting round to arrivals to collect Diana Ross.
 Mr. Methane ponders on this strange line up.
 Has he cracked the international TV A-List guest roster, was there a scheduling conflict or did they simply not have enough money for Tom Jones, Chris De Burgh & Diana Ross all in the same week?
 As he is working for an American agent maybe they bought two and got one free.
 Mr. Methane eventually concludes that he will never get to the bottom of this one.

 Marc Riley ex band member of The Fall phones Mr. Methane after reading an article by Stephen Pile in a June edition of The Sunday Telegraph entitled “Ride the Wild Wind!”
 Marc explains that he co presents a show called, Hit the North on BBC Radio 5 with former 261 Piccadilly Radio DJ, Mark Radcliffe and he wonders if Mr. Methane can make it down to the BBC studios on Oxford Road in Manchester one Wednesday evening?
 Unfortunately Mr. Methane is touring with Bobby Davro and Linda Lusardi.
 Bobby is making a Blue / Adult Humour video which is being produced by ex Blue Peter presenter Peter Purves, things are at a critical stage and Mr. Methane says he can’t make it for a few weeks.
 Marc says this is cool and tells Mr. Methane to call when he’s finished the project.
 Eventually Mr. Methane makes it to the studio and stops the show with a tender rendition of the Diana Ross hit, Theme from Mahogany (Do You Know Where Your Going To?) which leaves Mark, Lard and the studio engineers unable to continue due to death by laughter.
 The interview is submitted to BBC Radio Fours pick of the week but is passed over as it is felt that Radio Four listeners maybe put off their evening meal by the sound of a man singing a duet with Diana Ross on his Botty Bugle!